Top Sources for Dating Advice in NYC

-Often times, New Yorkers find themselves in a romance rut, despite being on the right track career-wise and financially.
+Often times, New Yorkers find themselves in a dating rut, despite being on the right track career-wise and financially.
 It’s kind of the thing we like to think about the least because it can seem more volatile than the stock exchange.
-To help get the ball rolling, Ohlala has compiled a list of our favorite New York romance gurus that are just a click away from helping you get over your confidence, conversation – or what have you issues.
-A perfect use of your 21 minutes of waiting for your ideal date on demand.
+To help get the ball rolling, we’ve compiled a list of our favorite New York sources for dating advice that are just a click away from helping you get over your issues.

-- Professional Love and Life Mentor: Susan Winter @susan_e_winter
+1. Professional Dating & Life Mentor: Susan Winter

-Susan, offers an informed, non-judgemental perspective, inclusive of a critical distance.
+As it relates to dating advice, Susan, offers an informed, non-judgemental perspective, inclusive of a critical distance.
 When you’re full up of the eccentric gabbing over the unresolved issues of some New York millennial, in sweeps Susan with her soothing and direct insights.
 She focuses in on the core issues of dating culture including fake fighting, dating an older individual and how to communicate with women.
-From her tone in her videos, consultation and publication you can that Susan is the romance connoisseur that you want to be and be with.
-If you don’t believe me – just check out her almost 9000 follower base on twitter!
-If your thinking about getting serious about your Ohlala romance, Susan is the guru for you!
+From her tone in her videos, consultation and publication you can see that Susan is the dating connoisseur that you want to be and be with.
+If you don’t believe me – just check out her almost 9000 follower base on Twitter!

-The two designers turned bloggers, take a very postdigital approach to romance by starting from scratch, experimenting and then reflecting about it.
-Tim – who has commitment issues, and Jessica – who has perpetual illusions of finding the one – team up to share the rawest and most intimate sentiments of romance.
+The two designers turned bloggers, take a very post-digital approach to dating by starting from scratch, experimenting and then reflecting about it.
+Tim – who has commitment issues, and Jessica – who has perpetual illusions of finding the one – team up to share the rawest and most intimate sentiments of dating.
 With provocative and self-mocking film clips and visuals to compliment the written content, this blog is the ultimate rendering of the Galapagos Island of romance, if ever there was one.

-Mary Lane adds the young starry-eyed perspective to romance in New York City, as girl who chased her dream all the way to the Big Apple more than seven years ago.
+Mary Lane adds the young starry-eyed perspective to dating advice in New York City, as the girl who chased her dream all the way to the Big Apple more than seven years ago.
 As you might guess, she is single and in a love-hate relationship with that status.
 She offers cute and concise insights into the dating scene ranging from the ideal guys she wishes she was with, to debating the value of app dating.
-Her blog is the forum for you if you still hold out hope for finding sincere romance in such an unforgiving city.
+Her blog is the forum for you if you still hold out hope for dating in such an unforgiving city.